AmNotAGoose/ConnectFour/README.md

 - determines whether or not the inputted board is full (no cell has 0)

 **int[] locatePlacePieceCoordinate(int column, int[][] curBoard, boolean showMessages)**
-- simulates the dropping of a piece into **curBoard** by starting from the last row of the board and continuing to go up until an empty cell is found.
+- Simulates the dropping of a piece into **curBoard** by starting from the last row of the board and continuing to go up until an empty cell is found.
-- the cell row and column are returned, or, if the column is out of bounds or full, {-1}.
+- The cell row and column are returned, or, if the column is out of bounds or full, {-1}.

 **boolean placePiece(int column, int piece)**
 - uses **locatePlacePieceCoordinate()** to find and place a piece on the bottom of the grid.